NASA Logo, National Aeronautics and Space Administration

 The biophysical focus area includes two variables at this time: leaf area index (LAI) and the fraction of absorbed photosynthetically active radiation (fAPAR).

-Units: LAI is a non-dimensional quantity, although units of m2/m2 are often quoted.
+Units: LAI is a non-dimensional quantity, although units of m2/m2 (half foliage area/horizontal ground area) are often quoted.

 fAPAR is expressed as a unitless fraction of the incoming radiation received at the land surface.

-Validation stage 2 (LPV validation stage hierarchy) - The highest LPV validation stage reached for satellite-derived LAI and fAPAR products.
-Limitations to reach higher validation stage include limited number of validation sites, spatial and temporal gaps of in situ reference data coverage.
+Validation stage 3 (LPV validation stage hierarchy) - The highest LPV validation stage reached for satellite-derived LAI and Fapar products.
 LPV is collaborating with NEON, TERN, and ICOS to improve coverage of in situ reference data.

-Note that less in situ measurements are available for fAPAR, which are mostly correspond derived from DHP measurements (and therefore actually correspond to fIPAR, see Definitions).
+Note that fewer in situ measurements are available for fAPAR, which are mostly derived from DHP measurements (and therefore actually correspond to fIPAR, see Definitions).

-The BELMANIP2 sites ensure the fAPAR product inter-comparison over globally representative locations and time periods.
+The BELMANIP2 sites ensure that product inter-comparison occurs over globally representative locations and time periods.

 Fernandes, R., Plummer, S., Nightingale, J., Baret, F., Camacho, F., Fang, H., Garrigues, S., Gobron, N., Lang, M., Lacaze, R., LeBlanc, S., Meroni, M., Martinez, B., Nilson, T., Pinty, B., Pisek, J., Sonnentag, O., Verger, A., Welles, J., Weiss, M., & Widlowski, J.L.
 (2014).
 Global Leaf Area Index Product Validation Good Practices.
 Version 2.0.
 In G. Schaepman-Strub, M. Román, & J. Nickeson (Eds.), Good Practices for Satellite-Derived Land Product Validation (p.
 76): Land Product Validation Subgroup (WGCV/CEOS), doi:10.5067/doc/ceoswgcv/lpv/lai.002